Domain vs Hosting: Definition and Differences

 Anyone is eligible for the domain transfer as long as the domain doesn’t have a Pending Delete or Redemption status, and it’s been more than two months since the last registration or transfer.

 Keep in mind that to transfer a domain name, you need to have full ownership of it.

 Can I Move My Website to Hostinger?

 Yes.
 All you need to do is transfer and move your website files directly to Hostinger’s server through an FTP client or the File Manager of your hosting control panel.

 However, if you have no technical background and are not sure how to do the steps above, Hostinger’s support team will take care of that for you.
-Users of shared and cloud hosting services can reach out to our Customer Success team and they’ll assist you with the process.

 If you still have any questions, please let us know in the comments section below.